2023 Scholarships (for study in semester 1)

 RMIT will shortlist applicants for consideration by the Ashton Nixon Bequest Advisory Committee.

-Applications for Semester 1 funding are currently open and are due by Tuesday January 26 at 11.59pm.
+Applications for Semester 1 funding are currently open and due by 11.59pm on Sunday 26 February 2023.

 Only completed applications received by the due date will be considered.

-Applicants for the Steve Ashton Scholarship for the Architectural Profession (SASAP) will have completed an accredited course in architecture recognised by the Architects Accreditation Council of Australia, which satisfies the academic requirement for registration as an architect in Australia.
+Applicants for the Steve Ashton Scholarship will have completed an accredited course in architecture recognised by the Architects’ Accreditation Council of Australia, which satisfies the academic requirement for registration as an architect in Australia.
 Applicants will be residents of Victoria registered on the Victorian electoral roll.
 All applications will be judged on merit.
 Successful applicants will usually not be permitted to apply again.
 Preference will be given to those under 45 years of age.

-The Advisory Committee will select the recipient of the SASAP.
+The Advisory Committee will select the recipient of the scholarship.
 The Committee will comprise the following people:

-A/Prof Rosemary Nixon AM, Ms Louisa Ashton, Ms Kate Ashton (family of the late Stephen Ashton)
+A/Prof Rosemary Nixon AM, Ms Louisa Ashton, Ms Kate Ashton (family of the late Stephen Ashton AM)

 Prof Ian McDougall (ARM Architecture)